 Methods: Utilization and cost data were compared between individuals enrolled vs individuals eligible for but not enrolled in the DCR program using a standard mean difference.
 Individuals were employees or their dependents from self-insured companies throughout the United States.
 Outcomes included adherence to the care standards, service utilization, and costs.

 Results: A total of 3318 propensity-matched participants were included.
 Primary analysis revealed that enrolled members increased adherence to semiannual glycated hemoglobin, annual lipid, and annual urine albumin-creatinine ratio testing.
 Additionally, enrolled members experienced less utilization of high-acuity services and increased rates of physician visits.
-In a secondary analysis, the enrolled group was associated with greater pharmaceutical costs but lower medical costs.
+In a secondary analysis, the enrolled group was associated with greater pharmaceutical costs.

 Conclusions: A behavioral science– and incentive-based diabetes management program was associated with greater rates of adherence to recommended diabetes monitoring care standards, increased routine clinic visits, decreased hospital admissions, and decreased inpatient days.
-Anticipated increases in pharmaceutical expenditures were offset by overall lower medical expenditures.
-Results indicate the economic benefits of adherence to evidence-based standards for diabetes care.
+Results indicate the benefits of adherence to evidence-based standards for diabetes care.

 Am J Manag Care.
 2021;27(3):96-102. https://doi.org/10.37765/ajmc.2021.88597